btn0s/strella/docs/PRD.md

 This focused approach ensures we can quickly validate the core experience before expanding to more complex scenarios.

+### Note on Supplementary Materials

+While conceptual wireframes exist in the `/docs/wireframes` directory to help visualize some of the concepts in this document, this PRD serves as the authoritative specification.
+The wireframes are intended only as visual aids and should not supersede any specifications detailed in this document.
+Implementation decisions should always refer back to this PRD, the Technical Specification, and the Implementation Plan as the source of truth.

 ### Core Principles

 The core of Strella is its commitment to **three** complementary principles: